tant/guides/mastra/p2-2-channel-specific.md

   }

   /**
+   * Validate message before processing
+   */
+  private validateMessage(message: NormalizedMessage): boolean {
+    // Check if message content is not empty if (!message.content || message.content.trim().length === 0) {
+      return false;
+    }

+    // Check if sender information is present if (!message.sender || !message.sender.id) {
+      return false;
+    }

+    // Check message length against channel limits if (message.content.length > 4096) { // Telegram limit
+      return false;
+    }

+    return true;
+  }

+  /**
    * Cleanup method for graceful shutdown
    */
   async shutdown(): Promise<void> {
     console.log('🛑 Shutting down Telegram adapter...');
     this.bot.stopPolling();
     console.log('✅ Telegram adapter shut down');
+  }

+  /**
+   * Handle incoming message - implements ChannelAdapter interface */
+  async handleMessage(rawMessage: any): Promise<void> {
+    // This method would be called by the registry or webhook handler
+    // For polling-based Telegram, messages are handled automatically
+    // But we implement it for consistency with the interface console.log('📥 Handling Telegram message:', rawMessage);

+    // If rawMessage is a Telegram message object, process it if (rawMessage && typeof rawMessage === 'object' && rawMessage.message_id) {
+      await this.handleTelegramMessage(rawMessage);
+    }
   }

   /**